eoap/dask-app-package/docs/apps/eopf-sentinel-2/execute.md

 ## Calrissian CWL Execution

 This module includes a Common Workflow Language (CWL) workflow, optimized for parallel processing on a Dask Cluster.
-A new CWL extension, DaskGatewayRequirements, has been developed to enable CWL runners like Calrissian to leverage Dask's distributed computing capabilities.
+A new CWL extension, `DaskGatewayRequirements`, has been developed to enable CWL runners like Calrissian to leverage Dask's distributed computing capabilities.

 ### Environment Setup: